pingcap/docs-cn/reference/tiflash/maintain.md

 This is because large amounts of data are written to the cluster, which causes that the TiFlash query encounters a lock and requires query retry.

-You can set the query timestamp to one second earlier in TiDB (for example, `set @@tidb_snapshot=412881237115666555;`).
+You can set the query timestamp to one second earlier in TiDB.
+For example, if the current time is '2020-04-08 20:15:01', you can execute `set @@tidb_snapshot='2020-04-08 20:15:00';` before you execute the query.
 This makes less TiFlash queries encounter a lock and mitigates the risk of unstable query time.

 ### Some queries return the `Region Unavailable` error